vatsalcshah/HealthHub/Readme.md

 ![Homepage](https://github.com/vatsalcshah/HealthHub/blob/main/Screenshots/Homepage.png)

 HealthHub is a full-stack healthcare management platform developed over a **7-day coding challenge**.
 It seamlessly connects patients, healthcare providers, pharmacists, and administrators, providing a user-friendly interface for various healthcare needs.
+It is fully responsive and dynamic.

 ## Technologies Used
 <table border="1">